rjimmy2512/lab-08-back-end/README.md

 "dotenv": "^8.2.0",
 "express": "^4.17.1"

-It has been deployed to http://cf301-city-explorer.herokuapp.com/.
+It has been deployed to https://seattle-301n15-lab-07.herokuapp.com/.

 ## Change Log
+11-08-2019 810 PM - Applicaion successfully makes requests to the trails API, sends back to the frontend.
+11-08-2019 630 PM - Application successfully makes requests of data to the geocoding API, weather API, sends back to the frontend.
 11-03-2019 855 pm - Application sends location and weather data back to the frontend.